NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Simulation Control: Defrost Model Type**

 Research feature to select the type of defrost model.
 Use standard for default E+ defrost setting.
 Use advanced for an improved model that better accounts for load and energy use during defrost; using advanced may impact simulation runtime.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.

 - **Name:** ``simulation_control_defrost_model_type``
 - **Type:** ``Choice``

 - **Required:** ``false``

-- **Choices:** `standard`, `advanced`
+- **Choices:** `auto`, `standard`, `advanced`

 <br/>